siropkin/mevn_crm/README.md

 # Simple CRM

-> Example of a fullstack app using Vue.js, Express and MongoDB.
+> Example of a fullstack app using MongoDB, Express, Vue.js 2, Node.js (MEVN) and Swagger.
 You will need to edit the MongoDB connection string in server/app.js to your own.

 ## Quick Start